 The error forecast parameters are visible only when performing updating with the weighting function.
-The error forecast definition include two parameters:
+The error forecast definition includes two parameters:

-Include.
+- Include.
 The weighting function update procedure up to Time of Forecast may be combined with error forecasting at updating points, in the forecast period (i.e. after the time of forecast).
 This option is applied when the 'Include' box is checked.

-In that case, an equation defining how the calculated error function is forecasted over time must be selected in the drop-down list.
+Error forecasting is mandatory and always included, when updating on discharge measurement. - In that case, an equation defining how the calculated error function is forecasted over time must be selected in the drop-down list.
 The error function is derived during simulation in the updating period (up to Time of Forecast).
 Forecast Equations are defined in the 'Equation' tab.